-DHSS Follow-Up Review of Air Monitoring Data from the Bridgeton Landfill Area, May 15, 2017 - May 18, 2017
+DHSS Follow-Up Review of Air Monitoring Data from the Bridgeton Landfill Area, May 25, 2017 - May 29, 2017

-The Department of Health and Senior Services (DHSS) has reviewed air quality monitoring data collected by the Department of Natural Resources (DNR) at Bridgeton Landfill from the afternoon of May 15, 2017 to the afternoon of May 18, 2017.
+The Department of Health and Senior Services (DHSS) has reviewed air quality monitoring data collected by the Department of Natural Resources (DNR) at Bridgeton Landfill from the afternoon of May 25, 2017 to the afternoon of May 29, 2017.

 DNR provides continuous monitoring of reduced sulfur compounds (reported as hydrogen sulfide), sulfur dioxide, carbon monoxide, and total volatile organic compounds (VOCs) at three fixed locations as well as routine, twice daily, surveillance of hydrogen sulfide, benzene, and odor levels around the entire periphery of the landfill.
-DHSS has reviewed both sets of data to identify potential public health concerns for short-term health effects.
+DNR was not able to collect some of the AreaRAE data due to technical difficulties that occurred during this time period.
+However, DNR continued to collect data using handheld meters.
+DHSS has reviewed both sets of available data to identify potential public health concerns for short-term health effects.
 Generally, samples are collected near the property boundary and dispersion is expected to reduce exposure downwind of the sample locations.